alphahm/adhanpy/README.md

 MIT

-## Credits
+## Acknowledgments

-Credits go to the original author for the original implementation in java and other languages, especially the very complex astronomy formulas.
+Credits go to the author of the original implementation in Java and other languages, especially the very complex astronomy formulas.